elastic/crawler/docs/features/EXTRACTION_RULES.md

 ### `domains[].extraction_rulesets[].rules[].source`

-The source that Crawler will try to extract content from.
+Specifies the content source to extract from.
 Currently only `html` or `url` is supported.

 ## Examples